HolmesLab/holmeslab/docs/Projects/PCX/interview-session.md

 Your participation in this study is totally voluntary, so you’re free to stop participating at any point; just let us know.

-## Post-Session Email
-This email gets emailed to the participant after they sign the consent form.
-It has the link to the self-report battery, link to the CAHBIR MRI screener survey and these attachments: the blank PCR Consent, blank Holmes 01 consent and Mental Health Contacts sheet.

 ## Suicidality Procedures
 If a participant endorses suicidality, the study-staff (trained post-baccalaureate, postdoctoral researcher, and/or graduate student member(s) of the research team) will conduct a thorough suicide risk assessment.
 If the study-staff assesses imminent risk to the participant or to others, and the participant is unwilling to contact his/her current treatment provider to arrange for a prompt crisis session and to engage in suicide contracting, the study-staff will contact UBHC Psychiatric Emergency Services.
 The study staff escort the at-risk study participant to UBHC Psychiatric Emergency Services, one building over from the lab space (671 Hoes Lane Piscataway, NJ 08854).
 If a participant that the study-staff has assessed to be imminently at risk leaves the debriefing session without first contacting a provider and making arrangements that reduce risk, the study-staff will contact Rutgers Security and provide the name and contact information of the at-risk individual.
 The Director of Clinical Training and the IRB will also be contacted in such an incident.
 The study-staff will consult with the study PI, Dr. Avram Holmes immediately following each suicide assessment and before a participant has left the lab.
 Together, the study-staff and the consulting faculty member will determine the participant’s risk status and appropriate course of action.